skytap/well-architected-framework/resiliency/solutions/databoxmigrations.md

 1. Go to connect and copy-\>settings-\> enable SMB signing and restart the Azure Data Box (this allows data to be copied from Windows to the Azure Data Box drive)

-1. On Windows command line run below command to mount Azure Data Box path on y drive:
+1. On Windows command line run below command to mount the Azure Data Box path on y drive:

 ```cmd
 Net use y: \\192.168.2.10\\uksouthstg_BlockBlob /user:\<user ID>
 ```

-Both user ID and password you can get from the Azure Data Box SMB settings page
+You can get both the user ID and password from the Azure Data Box SMB settings page

 For example:
 ```cmd
 Net use y: \\10.121.21.15\\nascskytapData Box_BlockBlob /user:nascskytapData Box
 ```
-## Connecting IBM i LPAR to Windows server (NFS) <a name="LPAR2NFS"></a>
+## Connecting the IBM i LPAR to Windows server (NFS) <a name="LPAR2NFS"></a>

 **Windows** - Install and configure NFS client on Windows server